Glottal consonant: Characteristics

 In many languages, the "fricatives" are not true fricatives.
 This is a historical usage of the word.
 They instead represent transitional states of the glottis (phonation) without a specific place of articulation, and may behave as approximants. /[h]/ is a voiceless transition. /[ɦ]/ is a breathy-voiced transition, and could be transcribed as /[h̤]/.
-Lamé is one of very few languages that contrasts voiceless and voiced glottal fricatives.

 The glottal stop occurs in many languages.
 Often all vocalic onsets are preceded by a glottal stop, for example in German (in careful pronunciation; often omitted in practice).
 The Hawaiian language writes the glottal stop as the ‘okina ‘, which resembles a single open quotation mark.
 Some alphabets use diacritics for the glottal stop, such as hamza ء in the Arabic alphabet; in many languages of Mesoamerica, the Latin letter h is used for glottal stop, in Maltese, the letter q is used, and in many indigenous languages of the Caucasus, the letter commonly referred to as heng Ꜧ ꜧ is used.